Childcare and Education (Early Years Educator) CACHE Technical Level 3 Certificate and Diploma

 - Secure English is important when preparing a CV

-You will require a minimum of 4 GCSEs at grade 4 (grade C) or above, or equivalent, including English Language at grade 4 (grade C) and maths at grade 3 (grade D) or Functional Skills Level 2.
+- Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, or equivalent, including English Language at grade 4 (grade C) and maths at grade 3 (grade D) or Functional Skills Level 2.

 - School applicants will be required to provide a good school report, which must include attendance.